 FAQs About Fire Alarm Inspections

-There's a lot of information about fire alarm inspections out there, so where do you know where to begin?
-We spoke with our team to find out what questions they were asked the most by our customers.
+There's a lot of information about fire alarm inspections out there, so how do you know where to begin?
+We spoke to our team to find the most frequently asked questions about fire alarm inspections.

-Fire alarm systems are life safety systems, and as such they require a full functional and visual check of the fire protection system components, control panel, and system-wide communications.
+Fire alarm systems are life safety systems that require a fully functional and visual check of the fire protection system components, control panel, and system-wide communications.
 Alarm tests or fire alarm inspections are mandated by NFPA 72, the National Fire Alarm and Signaling Code, and can also be a requirement of your local or state ordinances and codes.
 Inspections are an annual requirement for most facilities.
 Depending on the building classification of your business, some systems could be required to have their fire system tested on a quarterly or semiannually basis.

-A inspection can range anywhere from 1 hour to a few days depending on the number of devices and complexity of the fire alarm system.
-If you have a large facility, the sale person should give you an idea of how long it will take to complete the inspection.
-Yes, it is a bit inconvenient to have a technician walking through and testing all the devices, but the time may save someone's life.
-Typically, our technicians are thorough, unrushed and efficient.
+An inspection can range from 1 hour to a few days depending on the number of devices and complexity of the fire alarm system.
+If you have a large facility, the inspector should give you an idea of how long it will take to complete the inspection.
+While it can be inconvenient to have a technician walking through and testing all the devices, the time may save someone's life.
+Typically, our technicians are thorough, unrushed, and efficient.

-Our team will work with you to ensure the fire alarm inspection does not disrupt your business.
-We will coordinate scheduling that best suits your needs.
-The only portion of the testing that will disrupt your business is the notification test, which is when the noise and flashing is tested.
+At FSS Technologies, our team will work with you to ensure the fire alarm inspection does not disrupt your business.
+We will coordinate a schedule that best suits your needs.
+The only portion of the testing that will disrupt your business is the notification test when the noise and flashing are tested.
 This is usually just a visual test; the technicians will walk through the facility to ensure that all devices are operating correctly.
-Testing the smoke detectors, manual pull stations, and other devices are quiet tasks, and are minimally disruptive.
+Testing the smoke detectors, manual pull stations, and other devices are quiet tasks and are minimally disruptive.